salsaflow/salsaflow/commands/repo/bootstrap/README.md

 for custom scripts.
 It expects a string of `$OWNER/$REPO` and then uses the repository located at `github.com/$OWNER/$REPO`.
 It clones the repository and copies the content into the local configuration directory.

+In case no skeleton is to be used to bootstrap the repository, -no_skeleton must be specified explicitly.

 In case the repository is bootstrapped, but the skeleton is missing, it can be added by specifying `-skeleton=SKELETON -skeleton_only`.